- Animal and Food Science

 Department chairs oversee the Continuing Faculty Status process for new hires, review Faculty Professional Development Plans, monitor adherence to standards, approve personal leave requests, work with office assistants and other staff employees, and generally promote morale in their departments.
 They strive to strengthen their colleagues "in all [their] conversation, in all [their] prayers, in all [their] exhortations, and in all [their] doings" (Doctrine and Covenants 108:7).

-Department chairs maintain binders on faculty members seeking CFS (see 2.1.3 Continuing Faculty Status).
-Department chairs collect data from interviews, materials generated by the new faculty members, classroom observations, comments from the CFS mentor and committee members, summaries of course evaluations, and anecdotal records regarding campus citizenship.
+Department chairs play a very important role in assisting faculty members seeking CFS.
+Department chairs and office assistants collect data from interviews; materials generated by the new faculty members, classroom observations, comments from the CFS mentor and committee members, summaries of course evaluations, and anecdotal records regarding campus citizenship (see 2.1.4 Continuing Faculty Status).

 · Green: no concerns, good progress